ngrok/webhooks.fyi/src/pages/security/end-to-end-encryption.md

 * **Pros**
 * - Message Confidentiality
   - Non-Repudiation (ensures webhook calls can be sent only by the webhook provider)
+  - Both webhook providers and consumers can revocate trust independently
 ---
 * **Caveats**
-* - High complexity
+* - High complexity (compared against HMAC)
-  - Operational complexity on key rotation
+  - Operational complexity on key issuance, rotation, and revocation

 ---
 * **Examples**
 * - [Adobe Sign](https://helpx.adobe.com/sign/using/adobe-sign-webhooks-api.html#SSL)